 Copyright Office Submits Fee Study to Congress

-for electronic claims and $3 per title for paper claims.
+In addition, the Register proposes a fee for listing contents titles of individual works in collections.
+The proposed fee is $1 per title for electronic claims and $3 per title for paper claims.
 (Read further information.)